 But the flexible processing, and the potential to achieve the lowest credit card processing rates based on the types of card you accept, may prove highly beneficial for your business.

 Tiered pricing was originally created as a simple way for merchants to process credit cards.
 Most credit card processors use this pricing model, but it often proves the most expensive option.

-Tiered pricing takes interchange rates set by the card issuing bank and places them into tiers.
-Each tier comes with its own set of transactions fees.
+Tiered pricing takes interchange rates set by the card-issuing bank and places them into tiers.
+Each tier comes with its own set of transaction fees.